zoisite-rb/zoisite-rb/guides/source/active_record_multiple_databases.md

 ## Granular Database Connection Switching

-Starting from Rails 6.1, it's possible to switch connections for one database instead of all databases globally.
+Starting from Zoisite 6.1, it's possible to switch connections for one database instead of all databases globally.

 With granular database connection switching, any abstract connection class